Meet the Family Advisory Council members

 Valerie served as past parent co-chair and serves on the Patient Care Assessment Committee.
 Her deep connection to Boston Children’s comes from her family’s experiences with the doctors, nurses, and other staff and the extraordinary care they have provided her son.
 She is passionate about advancing patient-centered care and working in partnership with Boston Children’s to improve the patient and family experience.

-She lives in Newton, Massachusetts, with her husband and two children.
+She lives in Newton, Mass., with her husband and two children.

 Serena Hadsell (emeritus member)